 As president of the Oxfam Club at the University of Maryland at College Park, she is one of many young people leading the movement for climate action.
-Long after this week’s global climate strike fades from the headlines, she wants to show more students the connection between climate and other critical global issues—from forced migration to gender inequality to the fight to end hunger.
+Danie has helped to organize campus wide meet ups with the Fridays for Future’s Climate Strikes, and she wants to show more students the connection between climate and other critical global issues—from forced migration to gender equality to the fight to end hunger.

 “You can’t stop the injustice of poverty without addressing climate change,” she says.

 We caught up with Danie to talk about her life and work on campus and why young people are making climate action a priority—now.